Answers the most frequently asked questions about electric bikes and the laws surrounding them.

 Updated September 6, 2017

 A nationwide overview of e-bike legislation is also available from the National Conference of State Legislators.
 People for Bikes also publishes a substantial amount of state-specific information and guiding materials on e-bikes on its website.
 It should be noted, however, that while these outside sources are excellent resources, Bike Law is not suggesting that they are relied on as legal advice.
 Bike Law attorneys within this network cannot vouch for the accuracy of information published by other organizations and do not always agree with the legal interpretations set forth in others’ publications.
-Further, laws are always being updated, amended and reinterpreted, so the best way to get up-to-date advice on a specific e-bike issue is to talk to a licensed and competent bike attorney from the state where the issue arises.
+Further, laws are always being updated, amended and reinterpreted, so the best way to get up-to-date advice on a specific e-bike issue is to talk to a licensed and competent bike accident attorney from the state where the issue arises.

 What do the “Different Classes of E-Bikes” mean?